-A common question for YouTubers is ‘what music can I use in my videos?
+If you’re a YouTuber, you’ve probably thought: What music can I use in my videos?
 What music do YouTubers use?
-This article will answer this and all other related questions you might have.
-Let’s get into the nitty-gritty of using music on YouTube.
+This article will answer that, plus a bunch of related questions you might have.
+Let’s get into the nitty-gritty of using music on YouTube!

-If you're a content creator or perhaps just an avid YouTube viewer, you might have heard of the, often complex, relationship between copyright laws and YouTube.
-The platform has transformed through the years, from a platform for people to upload just about anything to a refined machine that respects intellectual property, monetizes its services, and gives content creators the chance to build a career.
+If you're a content creator or even just an avid YouTube viewer, you might know about the… complex relationship between copyright laws and YouTube.
+Over the years, the platform has transformed from a place where people uploaded anything to a refined business that respects intellectual property, monetizes its services, and gives content creators the chance to build a career.
 As a result, Youtube’s doubled down on copyright to ensure everything’s above-board.

 Can I use copyrighted music on YouTube?

-The only answer to this question is “it depends”.
+The only answer to this question is: ‘It depends.’
+Sorry!
 YouTube’s guidelines state that you must have legal permission to use music in your videos.
 This can be done in three ways:

-- You have created your own music, hence you own the rights to a specific track.
+- You’ve created your music from scratch, hence you own the rights to the specific track.

-- You are using a royalty-free music provider, like Epidemic Sound, that provides you with a license to use the music.
+- You’re using a royalty-free music provider like Epidemic Sound, which provides you with a license to use the music.

-So if you’re going for one of these options, you’re free to use music in your videos.
+So, if you’re covered by one of these options, then you’re free to use the audio in your videos.

 How does YouTube know that I use copyrighted music?

-YouTube’s Content ID contains pretty much every copyrighted song in the world that artists and record labels want to protect.
-In case Content ID detects that you are using copyrighted music in one of your videos, you will receive a copyright claim and YouTube will leave let the copyright owner decide how to act.
-The owner of the music can then:
+Content ID contains pretty much every copyrighted song in the world, ensuring that artists, labels, and songwriters are protected.
+If Content ID detects unauthorized copyrighted music in one of your long-form videos, you’ll receive a copyright claim.
+From there, YouTube lets the rights holder decide how to act.
+Your fate is in their hands!
+They can either:

-- Mute your video.
-Your video will still be available but there’ll be no audio.
+- Mute the video.
+Your content will still be available, but there’ll be no audio.

 - Remove the video.
-Your video will be removed from your channel.
+YouTube will remove the content from your channel.

 - Monetize your ads.
-If the music owner checks this box, they will get all of your revenue coming from ads related to that video.
-The video will remain live and with sound.
+If the rights holder checks this box, they’ll receive all revenue coming from ads related to your video.
+The content will remain live and with sound.

-They will also have access to the stats of the video in question.
-With all of this in mind, it becomes pretty clear that if you want to have a lucrative and successful YouTube channel, you have to find a sustainable way to get access to your music.
+With this in mind, it’s clear that if you want to build a successful YouTube channel, you have to find a sustainable way to access high-quality music without all those strings attached.

 Can I use copyrighted music if I give credit?